mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 Inspired by watching the BBC's Blue Planet series, I started looking at new cameras capable of shooting 4K video.

-On the high end of the market were setups like RED and ARRI.
-On the low end were DSLRs.
+On the high end of the market were brands like RED and ARRI.
+Unfortunately, cameras depreciate as fast as phones, so I ruled out the best equipment and started looking at more affordable mirrorless options.

-I knew I wanted something that had a decent dynamic range and could shoot flat color profiles.
-But, I was not willing to break the bank; cameras depreciate as fast as phones.

 About two weeks before my trip, I came across 4K footage shot on a [Panasonic GH5](https://www.amazon.com/PANASONIC-Mirrorless-Camera-Megapixels-DC-GH5KBODY/dp/B01MZ3LQQ5).
 Compared to the competition under $10,000, it blew me away.